1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/Project  Continuous_Control/README.md

   The task is episodic, and to solve the environment, the agent must achieve an average score of +30 across 100 consecutive episodes.

 * **Version 2: Twenty (20) Agents**
    The challenge in solving the second version of the environment is slightly different, considering the presence of multiple agents.
-Specifically, the agents must achieve an average score of +30, calculated over 100 consecutive episodes and across all agents.
+Specifically, the agents must achieve an average score of +30, calculated over 100 consecutive episodes across all agents.

+* At the end of each episode, we sum the rewards received by each agent (without applying any discount), resulting in a score for each agent.
+This process yields 20 potentially distinct scores, from which we calculate the average.
+* This results in an average score per episode, with the average calculated across all 20 agents.
+* The environment is deemed solved when the moving average of the scores over 100 episodes reaches or exceeds +30.